CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-03-python1_intro.md

 2. Exponent operator, `**`, e.g. `5**2` will result in 25.

 ### Logical operators
-In addition to symbols used for basic calculations, python (like other languages!) has a series of symbols used to compare statements in a True/False context.
+In addition to symbols used for basic calculations, Python (like other languages!) has a series of symbols used to compare statements in a True/False context.
 Such statements are called **logical statements**, and the symbols we used to compare them are called **logical operators**.
 The most commonly used logical operators include,

 Symbol   | What it does | Example
 ---------|--------------|---------